easyGLM/ezAGI/automind/AUTOMIND.md

 # openmind.py

-The openmind.py module orchestrates the internal reasoning loop for continuous AGI reasoning without user interaction.
-It integrates with other components in the automind folder managing memory, handling API keys, and interacts with various language models (LLMs) as a modular extension of the easyAGI UIUX components. openmind simplifies interaction with the automind reasoning engine and the webmind ml compononents of the easyAGI framework
+The openmind.py module orchestrates the internal reasoning loop for continuous AGI reasoning without user interaction. openmind integrates with automind and thus agi components in the automind folder managing memory, handling API keys, and interacts with various language models (LLMs) as a modular extension of the easyAGI UIUX components. openmind simplifies interaction with the automind reasoning engine and the webmind ml compononents of the easyAGI framework to produce conclusions from internal reasoning to make_decision from Socratic Reasoning.

 Key Features: